🚨 Did you know that 75% of homeowners prioritize home security, yet only 17% have a security system?

 Convincing someone to switch providers or invest in a new security system isn’t a walk in the park.
 You’re stepping into the ring with time constraints, distractions, and the biggie: the trust factor.
 You’re not just selling a security product; you’re selling a promise of safety.

 Your mission?
 To show your prospect why taking a few minutes out of their day could be the best decision they make for their family’s security.

 Imagine this: You’re at the door, armed with charm and expertise, ready to negotiate a deal that could change someone’s life.
 Most folks might be content with their current security system, but content doesn’t always mean protected.
 Your challenge is to navigate through a maze of objections with the agility of a cat burglar (ironic, we know) and the persuasion of a seasoned diplomat.

-The Typical Door to Door Technique
+The Typical Door to Door Alarm Sales Tip

-The best course of action is to convince people that your product is the right one.
-You are required to demonstrate more value than competitors, even if it is a more expensive system.
+The best course of action is to convince people that your security product is the right one.
+You are required to demonstrate more value than competitors, even if it is a more expensive security system.
 However, for all your hard work, you are probably familiar with the pattern of every “yes” preceded by five “no’s.”
-The solution is to pitch, listen, acknowledge objections, explore issues and respond with more information and a close:
+The solution is to pitch, listen, acknowledge objections, explore issues, and respond with more information and a close: